Ageism consultation

 • It’s Just Old Age….

-by Kelmscott, over 1 year ago
+by Kelmscott, about 2 years ago

 I have been refused referrals to specialists concerning a lipoma, suspected cyst and skin legions because they are ‘old age problems’.
 These things may, or may not become important but its a shabby way to run our health system by ignoring people‘s problems on the grounds of Old Age.
 After 43 years of work and paying taxes it would be nice to be be accommodated like any other citizen.